 Educate aims to decrease the academic gap among foster children and to improve academic performance and advancement from one grade to the next.
 Positive effects from improved academic performance include enhanced self-esteem, increased motivation, participation in extra-curricular activities, and decreased behavioral issues commonly associated with foster children.
 The long-term positive effects from these goals include an increase in high school graduation rates, matriculation into college or vocational programs, gainful employment, and self-sufficiency.

-In collaboration with Community Based Care of Central Florida, all students in foster care are eligible to receive professional tutoring through preferred vendors.
-Any student with an open case who requests additional academic support receives assistance and tutoring through the Foundation for Foster Children’s Education+ program.
+In collaboration with Embrace Families, all students in foster care are eligible to receive professional tutoring through preferred vendors.
+Any student with an open case who requests additional academic support receives assistance and tutoring through the Foundation for Foster Children’s Educate program.
 This model provides a comprehensive approach to educational success:

-- students are encouraged with notes and incentives
+- Tutors encourage students with notes and incentives

 - report cards and tutoring notes are monitored and analyzed

 - esteem and motivation surveys are collected to measure the impact of our holistic approach

 In addition to tutoring support, FFC has extensively researched educational practices in foster care programs across the country to see what works.
 We are excited to incorporate a proven model of success to Education+.
 The Pilot Program will provide a second tier of support through individualized advocacy for foster children who struggle in school.
 This personalized approach has managed to improve academic success and educational outcomes – a goal the Foundation hopes to reach for each and every child in foster care.